Arc of Theo: Why 2016 ring has goat but 2004 ring has no Bambino

 Just look at the rings, and the goat.

-Twelve years after he helped the Red Sox break the Curse of the Bambino as a 30-year-old, second-year general manager, Epstein’s influence on Chicago’s curse-busting rise was so thorough and pervasive, it included space design in the Cubs’ new office building and clubhouse, and included the idea to put the goat image on the inside of the World Series rings.
+Twelve years after he helped the Red Sox break the Curse of the Bambino as a 30-year-old, second-year general manager, Epstein’s influence on Chicago’s curse-busting rise was so thorough and pervasive that it included interior space designs in the Cubs’ new office building and clubhouse, and the idea to put the goat on the inside of the Cubs’ World Series rings.

 If he’d had the same kind of influence in 2004, would those Red Sox rings have included a silhouette of Babe Ruth?

-Epstein brought his new ring to Boston for his first professional return to the city since leaving his hometown team for the Cubs in the fall of 2011.
+Epstein brought his new ring in his first professional return to Boston since leaving his hometown team for the Cubs in the fall of 2011.

-While his mom and brother scooped up “Theo for President” bumper stickers being distributed around Fenway Park this weekend, his dad was able to hold and compare the two most historic rings in baseball and take pictures wearing both.
+While Epstein’s mother and brother scooped up “Theo for President” bumper stickers being distributed around Fenway Park this weekend, his dad was able to hold and compare the two most historic rings in baseball and take pictures wearing both.
 Theo gave him his first ring in 2004.

-The sixth-year architect of nearly all things Cubs these days said as he got to Boston this week that he has grown up a lot since the early formative years of his career with the Red Sox – “at least I hope I have.”
+Epstein said this week that he has grown up a lot since the formative years of his career with the Red Sox — “at least I hope I have.”

-How he evaluates players has evolved.
-How he picks his battles, he said.
+That includes how he evaluates players.
+And, he said, how he picks his battles has evolved.

-Even in the first few days after the Cubs’ Game 7 victory in Cleveland last fall, Epstein said: “Winning at 42 vs. 30, I have a greater appreciation for how hard it is.
+Even in the few days after the Cubs’ Game 7 victory in Cleveland last fall, Epstein said: “Winning at 42 vs. 30, I have a greater appreciation for how hard it is.
 And how many people have to contribute and how lucky you have to get along the way, too.
 I feel like I appreciate this more now than I did back in ’04.”

-As the deeply rooted Boston part of his life and career converged at Fenway Park with the fresher, passionate Chicago part this weekend, he reflected on the only part about whatever might come next in his career that seemed clear:
+As the deeply rooted Boston part of his career converged with the fresher, passionate Chicago part this weekend, he reflected on the only part that seemed clear about whatever might come next in his career:

 “I don’t know that I could go anywhere else, just a run-of-the-mill baseball market and work,” he said.
 “Because it would probably feel like work.
-In Boston and Chicago it doesn’t feel like work.
+In Boston and Chicago, it doesn’t feel like work.
 It feels like privilege.”